 3 Publishing Your App

 Published app is the real app that you and your end-users will access and use.
 When you publish your app, you deploy it to a cloud environment.
 A cloud environment is a location in the cloud that can host your app, and deployment is a process to put the latest version of your app in that location.
-For more information for app administrators, see Environments in Developer Portal Guide.
+For more technical information, see Environments in Developer Portal Guide.